salvacorts/FR-Chat-Client/README.md

 Once a connection is stablished, these two threads will stop and messages will be sent through the socket which has stablished connection earlier.

-This is a secure chat which uses asymetric encryption.
+This is a secure chat which uses asymmetric encryption.
 All mesages sent will be encrypted with the receiver public RSA key, and every message received will be decrypted with the user private RSA key.

 As this is a P2P application, Ports must be opened on user's routers.
 This application will try to open them with UPnP.
 If you dont have this feature activated, or it doesnt work, you will have to make a manual Port Forwarding.